Quantum Theory of Dark Matter Scattering: Comparison of Sommerfeld Enhancement Factors

 \cref{fig:YukawaS} shows the Sommerfeld enhancement factors computed in two different ways: $S_\ell$ computed directly via \cref{eq:S_Yukawa} shown as black-solid lines, and $S_\ell$ computed with the Omn\`es function shown as color-dashed lines.
 We choose the position of a bound state to be $\kappa_b = 1.32 m_\phi$ for $b = 4.466$ ($s$-wave) and $\kappa_b = 0.66 m_\phi$ for $b = 10.6997$ ($p$-wave).
-We find that two $S_\ell$ are accurately in agreement with each other even though the computational methods are different.
+We find that two $S_\ell$ are in agreement with each other within our numerical accuracy of at most $10\,\%$ even though the computational methods are different.

-Next, we discuss the Sommerfeld-enhancement factors for $b$ near the first zero-energy resonances, which are marked as $\blacktriangle\,, \blacksquare$\,, and \tikzcircle{4pt} in \cref{fig:Yukawa_sl}.
-The number of bound states is zero for the parameter $b$ below the zero-energy resonance (and on the zero-energy resonance only for $s$-wave), while there is a bound state for the parameter $b$ above the zero-energy resonance (and on the zero-energy resonance for the partial-wave with multipole $\ell \geq 1$).
-As discussed in \cref{sec:ERT}, we can determine the pole $\kappa_b$ by the use of the effective range theory as far as $\kappa_b \lesssim |r_{e,\ell}|^{-1}$, otherwise $k^4$ term and higher terms can be required in the effective range theory.
+Next, we discuss the Sommerfeld enhancement factors for $b$ near the first zero-energy resonances, which are marked as $\blacktriangle\,, \blacksquare$\,, and \tikzcircle{4pt} in \cref{fig:Yukawa_sl}.
+The number of bound states is zero for the parameter $b$ below the zero-energy resonance and on the zero-energy resonance only for $s$-wave, and hence $F_\ell(k^2) = 1$.
+Meanwhile, there is a bound state for the parameter $b$ above the zero-energy resonance and on the zero-energy resonance for the partial-wave with multipole $\ell \geq 1$.
+The rational function is given by $F_\ell(k^2) = k^2/(k^2+\kappa_b^2)$ for these parameters.
+As discussed in \cref{sec:ERT}, we can determine the pole $\kappa_b$ by the use of the effective range theory as far as $\kappa_b \lesssim |r_{e,\ell}|^{-1}$.
 In other words, the pole determination by the use of the effective range theory is valid only when it is a shallow bound state.

-We compare the Sommerfeld enhancement factors near the first zero-energy resonance, computed in two different ways, in \cref{fig:YukawaS2}.
-These factors are in agreement with each other.
-In particular, the scaling of the factor can be found only from the Omn\`es function and the Levinson's theorem.
-From the Levinson's theorem, we find the phase shift at $k = 0$ with our normalization $\delta_\ell(\infty) = 0$. $\omega_\ell (k^2)$ logarithmically diverges near $k^2 = 0$, and the Omn`es function for the $s$-wave resonance at small $k$ results in \eqs{ e^{\omega_0(k^2)} \simeq \left( \frac{\Lambda^2}{k^2} \right)^{\delta_0(0)/\pi} = \frac{\Lambda}{k} \,, } where $\Lambda \sim r_{e,0}^{-1}$.
-Meanwhile, the Omn`es function for the higher-wave resonance ($\ell \geq 1$) scales as $e^{\omega_\ell(k^2)} \simeq \Lambda^2/k^2$ with $\Lambda \sim r_{e,\ell}^{-1}$.
-Combining the scaling of the Omn\`es function at small $k$ and $\kappa_b$ provided by the effective range theory, we can understand the velocity dependence of the Sommerfeld enhancement factor at small $k$ near the zero-energy resonance.